 If you know a bio kid in a foster home or a staff kid or a pastor’s kid or a missionary kid, you can make a huge difference in their life simply by wanting to know them and by resisting the urge to see them as an extension of their parents or their parent’s ministry.

-While I realize that I will offend and annoy some with this, it is worth it to me if one kid knows that they aren’t alone and that they aren’t a burden and inconvenience to me.
+While I realize that I will offend and annoy some with this, it is worth it to me if one kid will understand that they aren’t alone and that they aren’t a burden and inconvenience to me.